Companies in Big Oil-backed anti-plastic pollution alliance produce more waste than they remove

-Data obtained by Greenpeace has exposed a massive anti-plastic pollution alliance as having produced 1000 times more new plastic than it has removed from the environment.
+Data obtained by Greenpeace shows that companies making up an anti-plastic pollution alliance produce 1,000 times more new plastic than the project has been able to remove from the environment.

-While the Alliance to End Plastic Waste (AEPW) promised to divert 15 million tons of plastic waste from the environment between 2018 and 2023, they have only succeeded in removing 118,500 tons.
+While the participants in the Alliance to End Plastic Waste (AEPW) initiative promised to divert 15 million tons of plastic waste from the environment between 2018 and 2023, they have only succeeded in removing 118,500 tons.

-According to an Unearthed investigation, the AEPW acts more as a PR tool for the associated companies, with the goal of changing the conversation "away from short-term simplistic bans of plastic."
+A Greenpeace Unearthed investigation accused the AEPW of acting more as a PR tool for the associated companies, with the goal of changing the conversation "away from short-term simplistic bans of plastic."

 Alliance to End Plastic Waste slammed for "greenwashing"